 Several rounds of exchanges of an EAP-request message and a related EAP-response message can be required to achieve the authentication (see example in figure 5.4.1.2.1.1).

+The EAP based primary authentication and key agreement procedure is always initiated and controlled by the network.

 The EAP-request message is transported from the network to the UE using the AUTHENTICATION REQUEST message of the EAP message reliable transport procedure.

 The EAP-response message is transported from the UE to the network using the AUTHENTICATION RESPONSE message of the EAP message reliable transport procedure.